decent-im/prosody-modules/mod_http_oauth2/README.markdown

 -   Authorization Code grant, optionally with Proof Key for Code Exchange
 -   Device Authorization Grant
--   Resource owner password grant
+-   Resource owner password grant *(likely to be phased out in the future)*
 -   Implicit flow *(disabled by default)*
 -   Refresh Token grants